-There are various things that can help you with living costs.
-A lot of restaurants and clubs will run deals or specific student nights, and joining the National Union of Students (NUS) will provide you with a student card that will get you discounts in a wide variety of high street shops (although unfortunately not in supermarkets).
+There are various things that can help you manage your budget.
+A lot of restaurants and clubs will run deals or specific student nights, and joining the National Union of Students (NUS) will provide you with a student card that will get you discounts in a wide variety of high street shops.

-Most international students cover the costs of their study in the UK through a variety of means:
+Most international students cover the costs of their study in the UK through:

 - Family support